GoogleCloudPlatform/dataplex-labs/dataplex-quickstart-labs/02-lab-guide/module-10-1-data-profiling.md

 ## 7. Visualize the Profiling job results

-At the time of the authoring of this lab, the results were only available visually.
-From the Dataplex Profiling UI, visualize the scan results-
+### 7.1 From the Dataplex Profiling UI, visualize the scan results-

 ![ADQ-5](../01-images/module-10-1-12.png)
 <br><br>